10 Ideation Techniques for Design Thinking

 Know Your Team

-Some people may be more visually oriented, while others prefer verbal or written approaches.
+While one person is more visually oriented, the other prefers verbal or even audio sources to get information from.
 Consider your team members’ personalities, skills, and preferences.
 For instance, introverted team members will likely excel in techniques like Brainwriting.

 Consider the Scope

 Your project’s scope or challenge is crucial in determining the ideation tools and techniques.
-If you're working on a service design project, journey mapping is an effective way to ideate around different touchpoints.
-In turn, techniques like prototyping and sketching benefit a product design project more.
+If you're working on a service design project, journey mapping can become an effective way to ideate around different touchpoints.
+Prototyping and sketching techniques benefit a product design project more.

 Timing Matters

-The amount of time available also affects the technique choice.
+The choice of the technique also depends on how much time you have.
 For example, Brainstorming and Round-Robin usually require less time.
-In contrast, ideation tools and techniques like Reverse Thinking or Role Play might take longer.
+In contrast, Reverse Thinking or Role Play might take longer.

 Final thoughts